CorentinDurand/VV-ESIR-TP3/exercises/test-date-class.md

 The constructor will be the same as `isvalidDate`.

 For `isValidDate` Method :
-    - Characteristics:
+-Characteristics:
 * Valid/Invalid year
 * Valid/Invalid month
 * Valid/Invalid day for a given month, handling also different month lengths and leap years
     - Blocks:
         * Year: valid (e.g., 2024), invalid (e.g., -1000)
         * Month: valid (1–12), invalid (<1, >12)